orchid-hybrid/zx/inst/README.md

 TODO:

-* switch the simulator to use the program counter for its execution
 * make the add instruction do flags correct and finish the 8 bit load ops
+* consideration about memory access stalling the CPU?